WINCHESTER CITY HERITAGE TRAIL

 Q2.
 On left immediately through archway is a Notice Board about St Catherine’s Hill.
 Why was it dedicated to St Catherine?

 Leave car park to road, turn left and turn right before river [signpost Pilgrims

 Trail].
 Straight on with river on left following path with playing fields then houses

-on right, to gate [Private No Access] where path turns away from river, up 5 steps
+on right, to gate where path turns away from river, up 5 [one very worn] steps to

 Q3.
 On stone by viewpoint is a bronze disc.
 At the bottom when was the last Saxon Earl executed?

 From viewpoint turn left and continue around top of hill to first gap in railings on left.
 Turn left down first flight of 45 steps only.
 Turn left on path through trees, straight on tarmac path keeping to right.
 50m turn right past cast iron bollard down steps to road.
 Turn left.
 Just after pedestrian crossing turn right immediately before Black Rat Restaurant down passageway, straight on along pavement to car park and bridge over river in front of mill.

 Q4.
 At far end of bridge is an information plaque on mill wall.
 From what did the medieval mill take its name?